 Nikon F-501 = N 2020

 This is Nikon´s first autofocus SLR for amateur photographers.
 Introduced in April 1986 it came with a new range of AF-lenses.
 The camera can be used with all AI/AIS lenses and AF-lenses.
 The AF-sensor is placed under the mirror.
 There are two AF-modes (aka dual autofocus): S = single servo and C = continuous servo.
-It also have 3 interchangeable viewfinder screens (but can´t be used in other cameras).
+It also has 3 interchangeable viewfinder screens (which can´t be used in other cameras).
 There are rumors that the bayonet lens mount may be deformed when using heavy lenses.
-Similar programs as in the F-301.
+Similar exposure and flash programs as in the F-301.

 Nikon F-601M = N 6000 & Nikon F-601AF = N 6006

-Introduced in June 1988 this camera was a great shock.
+F-801/S = N 8008/S Introduced in June 1988 this camera caused a great shock.
 It offered - as the first SLR - a very nice matrix metering, a fast built-in motor drive and a stunning top shutter speed of 1/8000 sec.!
 This camera is packed with modern features, making photography an easy job.
 Many books have been written on this camera, that quickly earned its reputation.
-In March 1991 an upgraded S-version with faster autofocus and spot metering was introduced.
+In March 1991 an upgraded S-version with faster autofocus and spot metering (that's why the additional 'S') was introduced.
 Both versions were very popular, also among professional photographers, who used the camera as a back-up camera.
 This camera also uses normal AA-batteries, which are placed in the bottom of the grip.
+Kodak introduced in late 1992 - on the basis of the Nikon F-801s - a digital camera called the Kodak DCS 200 (see above).
+This camera has a digital back with a 1.5 Mp. sensor.
+5 models were made for colour, monochrome and infrared photography.